Snowshoe Mountain: History

-The ski trails and lifts were given names that recalled the local history of logging; for example: Grab Hammer, J-Hook, Ball Hooter, and Skidder.
+The ski trails and lifts were given names that recalled the local history of logging, such as Grab Hammer, J-Hook, Ball Hooter, and Skidder.
 Two trails, Shay's Revenge and Heisler Way, were named for brands of gear-driven steam locomotives that ferried men and logs around the mountains during the logging era.
 Examples of these locomotives now push tourist excursion trains (the cars themselves were once logging flat cars) on adjacent land at nearby Cass Scenic Railroad State Park.

+In the late 1980s, the prominent businessman Fred Haddad and a consortium of four other businessmen purchased the Silver Creek resort and in turn sold it to two Charleston realtors.

 Although Brigham had high hopes for Snowshoe, the mountain went through a difficult first decade plagued by financial problems.
 Over the next several years, though, the resort's reputation and popularity would grow, and in 1992 it purchased the Silver Creek ski area which is just a half mile away.

 The resort was purchased in 1990 by Tokyo Tower Development Company Limited, a Japanese developer of leisure and recreational facilities.
 Five years later in 1995, it was sold to Intrawest, a Canadian ski-resort operator which had become well known for expanding mountain resorts through village-style commercial and condominium real estate development.
 In 1999, Intrawest opened the Rimfire Lodge, its first development in what it called "The Wildcat Village" (a name which later fell out of use).
 The village expanded rapidly, with additional condominium-hotel developments opening over the coming years, including Highland House, two phases of Allegheny Springs, The Seneca, and Expedition Station.
 One development, Eight Rivers, was to have broken ground in 2007, but the project was eventually postponed and the land area is now used by a small surface ski lift used, in part, by the resort's ski school.
 In 2017, Intrawest was acquired by Alterra Mountain Company.

 In addition to the central village, Intrawest has also assisted developing "outside neighborhoods," including Soaring Eagle Lodge in 2006 and Sawmill Village in 2007, both of which were developed independently.
 In 2006, Intrawest was acquired by the private equity firm Fortress Investment Group.
 Intrawest continues to operate as an independent unit of Fortress.

+Mountain Biking

+The Snowshoe Bike Park is considered one of the largest, best, and most challenging parks in the world.
+Snowshoe is a regular stop on the UCI Mountain Bike World Cup.
+Snowshoe's downhill track is considered one of the hardest courses on the circuit.
+The track is located on the Western Territory, the other face of the mountain.
+It runs through many roots, rocks, and jumps, one of which, by the curious name of "Threading the Needle," runs through a narrow gap between two trees.
+This is widely recognized as Snowshoe's biggest attraction.

+Other Names

+"McGill Mountain" named after WV native, and ATV racing Legend Adam "Gator" McGill.